spinnaker/spinnaker.io/content/en/docs/reference/providers/azure.md

 ---
 title: "Azure"
 linkTitle: "Azure"
-weight:
-description:
+description: Learn how Spinnaker features map to Azure.
 ---

-If you are not familiar with Azure or any of the terms used below, please consult the Azure [reference documentation](https://docs.microsoft.com/en-us/azure/).
+> If you are not familiar with Azure or any of the terms used below, please consult the Azure [reference documentation](https://docs.microsoft.com/en-us/azure/).

 ## Resource mapping